 You will need a packet of dried-yeast later.

-These came from the greengrocer, were bruised and I would presume had been sprayed, so I peeled them, sliced off the damaged parts, and upped the number of apples to 20.
+These came from the greengrocer, were bruised and I would presume had been sprayed; so I peeled them, sliced off the damaged parts and upped the number of apples to 20.

 Like most things making apple cider is an art developed over years if you want a magnificent draft.
 If you are happy with something less than perfect, then don't fuss too much with the details.

 I regularly make a honey brown beer; we avoid using sugar as far as possible.
 It is called a braggart.
-I will be experimenting with how apple cider is made to see if I can improve on the usual methods making it a more healthful drink.
+I will be experimenting with how apple cider is made to see if I can improve on the usual methods making it into a yet more healthful drink.

 Beer makes a very good servant but a very bad master; and likewise with all alcoholic beverages.

-“Ultimately, the only power to which man should aspire is that which he exercises over himself.”
+“Ultimately the only power to which man should aspire is that which he exercises over himself.”

 Elie Wiesel